callahantiff/PheKnowLator/README.md

 **Download Data**
  - <u>Download Ontologies</u>: Downloads ontologies with or without imports from the `ontology_source_list.txt` file.
   Once the ontology has downloaded, metadata information from each ontology will be saved to `ontology_source_metadata.txt`, which is located within the `resources/ontologies` directory.
- - <u>Download Class Data</u>: Downloads data from the `class_source_list.txt` file.
-Once
-    the data has downloaded, metadata information from each source will be saved to `class_source_metadata.txt`, which is located within the `resources/text_files` directory.
+ - <u>Download Class Data</u>: Downloads data that is used to create connections between ontology concepts treated as classes and instance data from the `class_source_list.txt` file.
+Once the data has downloaded, metadata information from each source will be saved to `class_source_metadata.txt`, which is located within the `resources/text_files` directory.
  - <u>Download Instance Data</u>: Downloads data from the `instance_source_list.txt` file.
 Once the data has downloaded, metadata information from each source will be saved to `instance_source_metadata.txt`, which is located within the `resources/text_files` directory.

 **Create Edge Lists**
  - Create edges between classes and instances of classes.
- - Create  edges between instances of classes and data.
+ - Create edges between instances of classes and instances of data.

 **Build Knowledge Graph**
- - Merge ontologies used as classes.
+1. Merge ontologies used as classes.
- - Add class-instance and instance-instance edges to merged ontologies.
+2. Add class-instance and instance-instance edges to merged ontologies.
- - Remove disjointness axioms.
+3. Remove disjointness axioms.
- - Deductively close knowledge graph using Elk reasoner.
+4. Deductively close knowledge graph using [Elk reasoner](https://www.cs.ox.ac.uk/isg/tools/ELK/).
- - Write original edges to local directory.
+5. Write edges (as triples) to local directory.
- - Convert original edges to integers and write to local directory.
+6. Convert original edges to integers and write to local directory (required input format for generating embeddings).

 **Generate Mechanism Embeddings**
  - A [modified](https://github.com/bio-ontology-research-group/walking-rdf-and-owl) version of the [DeepWalk